 CLOCK_REALTIME.
 Note that the realtime clock is

 not necessarily monotonic.
 If a realtime timestamp is ambiguous, it is not defined which position is

 string.
 For details on cursors, see

 If no entry matching the specified cursor is found the call will seek to the next closest entry (in terms

-time) instead.
+of time) instead.
 To verify whether the newly selected entry actually matches the cursor, use

 The functions return 0 on success or a negative errno-style error code.

-interfaces are available as shared
+Functions described here are available as a shared

-library, which can be compiled and linked to with the
+library, which can be compiled against and linked to with the